 An asteroid named Oumuamua that distinctly resembled a cigar captivated the scientific world.
-It even had a reddish glow on one end which made it look like it was in fact, lit as it traveled through space.
-The design so baffled scientists and amateur astronomers, that many believed it was an alien vehicle on cruise control.
-While Oumuamua is the first known voyager from another universe, it definitely was not an alien vehicle.
+It even had a reddish glow on one end, which made it appear lit as it traveled through space.
+The design so baffled scientists and amateur astronomers that many believed it was an alien vehicle on cruise control.
+While Oumuamua is the first known voyager from another universe, it was not an alien vehicle.
 It also wasn’t a cigar, which begs the question, “Do astronauts smoke cigars in outer space?”

 The Right Stuff

-Hollywood has been enamored with outer space since the days of silent films.
-Blockbusters like The Right Stuff and Apollo 13 gave tremendous insight into the personal tastes and exercise routines of the astronauts.
+Outer space has enamored Hollywood since the days of silent films.
+Blockbusters like The Right Stuff and Apollo 13 gave tremendous insight into the astronauts’ tastes and exercise routines.
 In 1959, NASA prohibited the “Original Seven” astronauts from smoking cigars and cigarettes.
 While that ban may have applied to the astronauts, it never prevented the Mission Control team from lighting up celebratory cigars – especially in the case of the nearly doomed Apollo 13 mission!

 Heroes Smoke Cigars

-The astronauts from the early days of the space program remain legends to this day.
-The first American in outer space, Alan Shepard, loved cigars.
-As did the first man to walk on the moon, Neil Armstrong.
+The astronauts from the space program’s early days remain legends today.
+The first American in outer space, Alan Shepard, loved cigars as did the first man to walk on the moon, Neil Armstrong.
 As the Cold War gathered steam, they adhered to a strict code; no Cuban cigars.
-However, when John Glenn successfully completed the first Mercury orbital flight, he received his weight in Cuban cigars upon return.
+However, when John Glenn completed the first Mercury orbital flight, he received his weight in Cuban cigars upon return.

 The Space Race and Cigars

-Just because astronauts can’t smoke cigars in space, doesn’t mean they gave up cigars entirely.
+Just because astronauts can’t smoke cigars in space doesn’t mean they gave up cigars entirely.
 Many bring a trophy cigar to enjoy immediately upon splashdown.
 Cigar makers got into the space race as well.
 Alec Bradley was the first cigar maker to “officially” launch cigars into outer space.
-They attached 30 Alec Bradley Mundial cigars to a specially rigged weather balloon which was launched with the FAA’s blessing and reached the stratosphere before plummeting to earth via parachute, and immediately smoked in celebration!
+They attached 30 Alec Bradley Mundial cigars to a specially rigged weather balloon launched with the FAA’s blessing.
+They reached the stratosphere before plummeting to earth via parachute and immediately smoked in celebration!